 La Paz is a city of energy, exuberance and mountain vistas.
-After spending five months in South America, we ranked Bolivia’s capital as our favourite city in the continent.
 In a word, the city is busy!
-A cauldron of bustling activity from morning to night, we fell a little bit in love with the place.
+A cauldron of bustling activity from morning to night, we fell a little bit in love with the place – in fact it’s our favourite city in South America.
 Heading there soon yourself?
 Here are our ideas for fun things to do in La Paz, Bolivia.

 1. Take a city walking tour

 Whenever visiting a city for the first time, it’s a great idea to begin by taking a walking tour.
 We did this all over South America, and we found it was the perfect way to find our bearings, learn about the place and its history, and get some ideas for our stay.

 The free walking tour model popularised in Europe is being replicated in South American cities.
 In La Paz, you can take a city centre walking tour with Red Cap for just 3 US dollars (booking via GetYourGuide with free cancellation).
 Not quite free, but it nearly is!

 The tour meets every day at 11am in Plaza San Pedro, next to the prison made infamous by the book Marching Powder.
 From here the tour takes in some of the city’s most distinguished features, weaving through Rodriguez Market, San Francisco Church, Plaza Murrillo and more.

 2. See the city from Mirador Killi Killi